Sojourn Music: History

 Sojourn's resulting project was a ten-song album, ten-piece art project, and corresponding devotional, all entitled Before The Throne.
 The songs and art pieces follow the linear movement of a Christian worship service liturgy, from the Call To Worship to the Benediction.
 The album featured over 20 participants, the largest-ever cast of Sojourn Music songwriters, musicians and singers.

 Just prior to Before The Throne’s release in August 2007, Cosper and Gilles created sojournmusic.com as a way to sell CDs online.
 Gilles operated as content manager, blogging about worship leading, liturgy, songwriting and Sojourn-related news, including content from Cosper’s sermons, writings and conference lectures on faith & art.
-The site became a destination for many worship ministries around the country.

 In October 2007, Christianity Today Online published a 5-star review of Before The Throne, which was followed by similarly positive reviews in several major Christian websites and blogs, driving sales of Before The Throne as well as traffic to sojournmusic.com.
-“In The Shadow Of The Glorious Cross” became Sojourn's most-covered song by church worship teams across the country.
-Other songs from Before The Throne to be often covered include “My Maker And My King,” “All I Have Is Yours,” “We Are Listening,” “There Is A Peace,” and “Lead Us Back.”
+"In The Shadow Of The Glorious Cross" became Sojourn's most-covered song by church worship teams across the country.
+Other songs from Before The Throne to be often covered include "My Maker And My King", "All I Have Is Yours", "We Are Listening", "There Is A Peace", and "Lead Us Back".

-Sojourn responded to the newfound demand for their worship songs by re-recording their Songs For The Advent, including new material and the musical contributions of newer members.
-They called the reformulated album Advent Songs, and it garnered positive mentions in the Christian blogging community as well as Louisville's major newspaper, the Courier Journal, and airplay on Louisville's AAA radio station, WFPK for songs “Glory Be” and covers of Christmas standards “O Come All Ye Faithful” and “Joy To The World,” (the latter of which features a new melody written by Jamie Barnes).
+Sojourn responded to the newfound demand for their worship songs by re-recording Songs For The Advent, including new material and the musical contributions of newer members.
+They called the reformulated album Advent Songs, and it garnered positive mentions in the Christian blogging community as well as Louisville's major newspaper, the Courier Journal, and airplay on Louisville radio station WFPK for songs "Glory Be" and covers of Christmas standards "O Come All Ye Faithful" and "Joy To The World".

-In 2008, Cosper began conversations with record producer/independent musician Neil Degraide (who tours under the moniker Neil Robins as part of the band Dirt Poor Robins) on a major new project.
-Cosper wanted to “rewrite the hymnal” of Isaac Watts, an 18th-century pastor and poet often described as the “Father Of English Hymnody.”
+In 2008, Cosper began conversations with record producer/independent musician Neil Degraide on a new project.
+Cosper wanted to "rewrite the hymnal" of Isaac Watts, an 18th-century pastor and poet often described as the "Father Of English Hymnody".

 They decided to record two full albums of songs adapted from or inspired by the hymns of Watts.
-Degraide would produce one album, a high-energy rock project, and Cosper would helm the second one, an earthy, Americana record.
-Sojourn released the high-octane rock album, Over The Grave: The Hymns Of Isaac Watts, Volume 1, in 2009.
+Degraide would produce one album, and Cosper would helm the second one, an Americana record.

+Sojourn released the rock album, Over The Grave: The Hymns Of Isaac Watts, Volume 1, in 2009.
 Continuing the trend of using an ever-wider community of artists, Over The Grave featured the lead vocals of six members, and many musicians, as well as eleven songwriters and nine different songwriting collaborations.